Skip to content

 The clinical and biochemical manifestations for those with Attention-Deficit Hyperactivity Disorder range from inattentive symptoms to hyperactive-impulsive ones.
 Some children are prone to hyperfocusing and difficulty with transitioning.
 Children with attention deficit face many challenges at home and school and parents need effective natural solutions.
 Cognitive enhancers such as magnesium supplementation or vitamin D supplmentmentation can lead to improved alertness.

 Magnesium for an ADHD child can support their brain and improve not just attention but sleep and cognitive processing.
-Magnesium for kids with ADHD can be a safe alternative to the side effects of medication.
+Magnesium for kids with ADHD can be a safe alternative to the potential side effects of medication.

 There is a significant correlation between magnesium deficient children and neurobehavioral disorders, such as ADHD and autism.
 For parents looking not to medicate their child with ADHD, magnesium is an important nutrient clinically proven to improve focus, reduce impulsivity and improve execitive functioning and cognitive functioning.
 It can also help improve autism symptoms as well.